redis-developer/demo-movie-app-redisearch-java/README.md

 and for the movies information you should use a Redis [Hash](https://redis.io/topics/data-types#hashes).

-A Redis Hash allows the application to structure all the movie attributes in individual fields; also RediSearch will index the fields based on the index definition.
+A Redis Hash allows the application to structure all the movie attributes in individual fields; alsoRedis Searchwill index the fields based on the index definition.

 **Movies**